watermelon1024/EEW/README.md

 # Bug Report & Issues

-If you encounter any issues or have questions about the project, please feel free to open an issue on the [GitHub Issues page][issues-url]
+If you encounter any issues or have questions about the project, please feel free to open an issue on the [GitHub Issues page][issues-url].

 1. Search through the existing issues to avoid duplicates.
 2. Provide a clear and concise description of the problem, including steps to reproduce it.